frmunozz/StringQueries/README.md

 # StringQueries
-Perform string queries over a text using suffix tree
+Perform string queries over a text using oldsuffix tree